jeury301/cs490_middle/readme.md

-Release Candiate Version - To be presented on Tuesday, November 14
+Release Version - To be presented on Tuesday, December 12, 2017